 This Q&A reflects Radostina's time as UA Manager at Voodoo.
-Currently, Radostina is UA Manager at Jam City.
+Currently, Radostina is Senior UA Manager at Jam City.

 Radostina Zhekova is UA Manager at Voodoo.
 In 2016, Radostina landed her first gig in mobile marketing where she worked with Europe’s top gaming companies.
 Since then, Radostina has focused on mobile app growth strategies and media buying & campaign optimization at companies like Jam City and Voodoo.